Towards Practical Preferential Bayesian Optimization with Skew Gaussian Processes: Comparison of Preferential BO Methods

 We investigate the effectiveness of the proposed preferential BO method through comprehensive numerical experiments.
 We employed the 12 benchmark functions.
 In this section, we show the results for the 8 functions, called the Branin, Holder table, Bukin, Eggholder, Ackley, Harmann3, Hartmann4, and Hartmann6; others are shown in Appendix~\ref{app:additional_exp}.

 We performed HB combining EI \cite{Mockus1978-Application} and UCB \cite{Srinivas2010-Gaussian}, denoted as HB-EI and HB-UCB, respectively.
-We employed the baseline methods, LA-EI\citep{brochu2010-tutorial}, EP-EI \cite{siivola2021-preferential}, EP-MUC~\cite{fauvel2021-efficient}, DuelTS~\cite{benavoli2021-preferential}, DuelUCB~\cite{benavoli2021-preferential}, and EIIG\footnote{ \citet{benavoli2021-preferential,benavoli2021-unified} proposed EIIG that is EI minus information gain (IG), which is probably a typo since both EI and IG should be large.
+We employed the baseline methods, LA-EI\citep{brochu2010-tutorial}, EP-EI \cite{siivola2021-preferential}, EP-MUC~\cite{fauvel2021-efficient}, EP-TS-MUC~\citep{gonzalez2017preferential}\footnote{This method was originally proposed as ``dueling TS,'' whose name is same as \citep{benavoli2021-preferential}.
+To distinguish them, we denote TS-MUC since this method selects the first input by TS and the second input by MUC.
+Furthermore, although \citet{gonzalez2017preferential} used the GPC model, we use the EP-based preferential GP model to concentrate on the difference from the AF.}, DuelTS~\cite{benavoli2021-preferential}, DuelUCB~\cite{benavoli2021-preferential}, and EIIG\footnote{ \citet{benavoli2021-preferential,benavoli2021-unified} proposed EIIG that is EI minus information gain (IG), which is probably a typo since both EI and IG should be large.
 Thus, we used a modified one that EI plus IG. } \cite{benavoli2021-preferential}, where DuelTS, DuelUCB, and EIIG were based on skew GP and other methods with Suffix ``EP'' and ``LA'' employed EP and LA, respectively.
 The first input $\*x^{(1)}_t$ for EP-EI, EP-MUC, and LA-EI is the maxima of the posterior mean over the training duels, and other methods, including HB, use the winner so far as $\*x^{(1)}_t$, following \citep{benavoli2020skew}.
 For preferential GP models, we use RBF kernel with automatic relevance determination \citep{Rasmussen2005-Gaussian}, whose lengthscales are selected by marginal likelihood maximization per 10 iterations, and set fixed noise variance $\sigma^2_{\rm noise}=10^{-4}$.
 We use marginal likelihood estimation by LA, which is sufficiently precise if $\sigma^2_{\rm noise}$ is small, as discussed in \citep[][Section~7.2]{Kuss2005-assessing}.
 We show the accuracy of the marginal likelihood estimations of LA and EP in Appendix~\ref{app:additional_exp}.
 Other detailed settings are shown in Appendix~\ref{app:exp_settings}.

 Figure~\ref{fig:regret} show the results for (a) computational time and (b) iterations.
 As a performance measure, we used the regret defined as $f(\*x_*) - f(\tilde{\*x}_t)$, where $\tilde{\*x}_t$ is a recommendation point at $t$-th iteration, for which we used $\*x^{(1)}_t$.
 We report the mean and standard error of the regret over 10 random initialization, where the initial duel is $3d$ uniformly random input pair.